phillipkluge/newegg-web-scraper/README.md

 ## Dependencies:

 * Please make sure that you have Python 3.8+ and BeautifulSoup 4.0+ installed in order for this to work.
-* Use `$ sudo apt install python3-bs4` to install BeautifulSoup4 if on Debian based Linux.
+* Use the pip command `$ pip install beautifulsoup4` to install BeautifulSoup4 if on Linux.
+* I recommend that you use Anaconda (miniconda) to manage your workspace when using pip.

 ## Running the Program: